 You can also enroll in Part D prescription drug coverage during this initial enrollment period.
 But if you already have drug coverage from elsewhere — such as a former or current employer, COBRA or the Veterans Affairs health program — you may not need to sign up at this time.
 See "Special enrollment period for Part D" below.

 Initial enrollment period (IEP) for Medicare through disability

 If you become eligible for Medicare under age 65 because of disability, you will receive a letter from Social Security saying when your Medicare coverage will begin.
 It typically starts 24 months after your disability benefits were approved.
-Social Security will automatically enroll you in Part A and Part B. If you wish to opt out of Part B, you can if you or your spouse is still working for an employer with more than 100 workers that provides health coverage.
+Social Security will automatically enroll you in Part A and Part B. If you wish to opt out of Part B, you can if you or your spouse is still working for an employer that provides health coverage and has more than 100 workers.

 When you turn 65, you'll be entitled to a second seven-month IEP — this time based on age instead of disability.
 You get to start over, so if you previously paid a Part B late penalty, you won't have to pay it any longer.